Travel + Discover York: Maine Vacation Guide

 Visitors to this famous lighthouse might enjoy seeing great black-backed gulls, herring gulls, double-crested cormorants, sunfish, and harbor seals.
 The park is a popular place for scuba diving, as well as relaxing, reading, and picnicking on the benches.

 Sohier Park is a favorite spot to visit at Christmastime and in July for the Lighting of the Nubble.
-You can’t actually enter the lighthouse — it’s on an island just a few yards from the shore, which makes it so stunning for Maine lighthouse photographs.
-The park is within view of Boon Island Light as well.
+You can’t actually enter the lighthouse – it’s on an island just a few yards from the shore, which is what makes it so stunning for Maine lighthouse photographs.

-Once a private seaside estate, this beautiful oceanfront park is open to the public.
-The beautiful grounds, located across the street from the York Harbor Inn, offer spectacular views of the Atlantic Ocean and the mouth of the York River.
+Once a private seaside estate, Hartley Mason Reservation is a beautiful oceanfront park open to the public.
+The grounds, located across the street from the York Harbor Inn, offer spectacular views of the Atlantic Ocean and the mouth of the York River.

 York’s Wild Kingdom Zoo